 The Pageantry and Politics of Medieval Tournaments: An Overview

-The knights are usually depectied wearing more or less the same armor they would wear in battle, but overall lack in visual interest.
+The knights are usually depicted wearing more or less the same armor they would wear in battle, but overall lack in visual interest.
 There is some shouting, trumpets, and yada yada.

 What, then, were medieval tournaments actually about